 Smartphones have come a long way when it comes to photography.
 Pioneered initially by the likes of Sony and Nokia, many have now achieved success in smartphone camera technology.
 Thanks to continuous optimisations both in terms of hardware and software, you can now capture detailed macro shots, high-resolution slow-mo videos and much more with smartphones.

 To make it easier for you, we have compiled a list of the best smartphones for low-light photography, across different price segments.
-There is something for everyone.
+So, there is something in here for everyone.

 Google Pixel 2/Pixel 2 XL

-With the launch of the new Pixel series, Google promised an improved photography experience and as results have shown, the Android-maker has delivered for two years in succession, making the Pixel smartphones the best options when it comes to smartphone photography.
+With the launch of the new Pixel series, Google promised an improved photography experience and as results are there for all to see.
+The Android-maker has delivered for two years in succession, making the Pixel devices the best options when it comes to smartphone photography.

 The Pixel 2/Pixel 2 XL both deliver great results and thanks to Google’s software chops and the new Pixel Visual Core chipset, the Pixel 2 and 2 XL are some of the best smartphones you can buy right now.

-It’s worth pointing out that both phones come with identical cameras, so you can choose either if camera is your primary area of focus.
+It’s worth pointing out that both phones have identical cameras, so you can choose either if camera is your primary area of focus.

 Read the Google Pixel 2 XL review.